Gontier-Julien/Linux-YAOK/README.md

 - Follow some Upstream Kernel changes
 - Removed some debug and logging options

-> ***_At the moment the server variants while be built later_***

 *To see any new kernel change you can take a look at the changelog in the [testing repo.](https://github.com/Gontier-Julien/Linux-YAOK-Testing/blob/main/Changlog.md)*

 <br/>
 Linux-YAOK follow a specific cylces of release and is tested before it is going in the repo.
 The kernel while always follow the Lts cycles.

-The home variant while be updated every 4 version at the moment, and the server variant every 10 versions.
+The home variant while be updated every 2 version at the moment, and the server variant every 10 versions.

-With my current setup it not possible for me to compile each kernel every time a new version is out, and it limite the server downtime.
+With my current setup it not possible for me to compile each kernel every time a new version is out

 <br/>